 Instead of focusing on the book as a whole, I will hone in on Chapter 9, Reclaiming Traditions.
 I imagine over the next year of living with my in-laws, we will need to rediscover or even recreate traditions our daughter will remember and cherish.

-What is a family tradition you remember as a child that you continue with your family, or hope to share with your family?
+What is a family tradition you remember as a child that you continue with your family or hope to share with your family?

 I loved baking cookies with my mom.
 From scratch no less!
 Though Stacy is little, she and I have already baked together numerous times.
-I am amazed with how much she has enjoyed baking at only 2yrs old!
+I am amazed at how much she has enjoyed baking at only 2yrs old!
 We don’t bake every week, but it is something I try to do with her once a month as we start a tradition of sweet time together with yummy cookies!

 This post was inspired by Krista Gilbert’s new book, Reclaiming Home: A Family’s Guide For Life, Love & Legacy.
 PreOrder for lots of fun goodies, including a printable calendar with activities for your family, conversation cards, a celebrate banner, 4 videos on reclaiming your home and marriage, and a “Making a Difference” Printable.